douglaskataki/PrivEscWindows/README.md

 1) douglas

-Use douglas user to escalate your privilege through the machine
+Use douglas user to escalate your privilege through the machine.

+**Note:** You can change `douglas` as another user.
+Just search for all `douglas` entries in this script and change all of them.

 Creds: `douglas:password123`